rydrafi13/Openstack-Training/module-5-neutron/README.md

 # Neutron

 ## Setup Database
+Before you configure the OpenStack Networking (neutron) service, you must create a database, service credentials, and API endpoints
 ```
 mysql -e "CREATE DATABASE neutron;"
 mysql -e "GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' IDENTIFIED BY 'password';"